-G21, G23, G25, PG23, PG25
+G21, G23, G25

-A forward extended sunshade option and an aft extended sunshade option are available on the G21, G23, G25 and Paragon series.
+A forward extended sunshade option and an aft extended sunshade option are available on the G21, G23 and G25.
 The forward kit includes two short poles and a short canvas and the aft kit includes two long poles and a long canvas.